pfillion/restic/README.md

 ## Docker Secrets

-As an alternative to passing sensitive information via environment variables, `_FILE` may be appended to the two previously listed environment variables, causing the initialization script to load the values for those variables from files present in the container.
+As an alternative to passing sensitive information via environment variables, `_FILE` may be appended to the previously listed environment variables, causing the initialization script to load the values for those variables from files present in the container.
 In particular, this can be used to load passwords from Docker secrets stored in `/run/secrets/<secret_name>` files.
 For example:

 ```console
 docker run --rm -e RESTIC_REPOSITORY_FILE=/run/secrets/restic-repo -e RESTIC_PASSWORD_FILE=/run/secrets/restic-password pfillion/restic:latest restic snapshots
 ```

-Currently, this is only supported for `RESTIC_REPOSITORY` and `RESTIC_KEY_HINT`.
+Currently, this is only supported for `RESTIC_PASSWORD`, `RESTIC_REPOSITORY` and `RESTIC_KEY_HINT`.

 ## Authors